Kelley’s Homestead Paradigm

 Level 3: Is There a Surviving Spouse?

-Spouse survives, no minor children.
-The constitutional restriction on devise still applies, but it loosens.
+If no minor children survive the decedent, the constitutional restriction on devise loosens but does not disappear entirely.
 The homestead may be devised, but only to the surviving spouse in fee simple.
 Nothing less than the decedent’s entire interest will suffice.
-The Florida Supreme Court held in In re Estate of Finch (1981) that a devise of a life estate to the spouse, a devise to the spouse and another person jointly, or a devise that bypasses the spouse entirely is constitutionally prohibited when a spouse survives.
+The Florida Supreme Court held in In re Estate of Finch (1981) that a life estate devise, a devise to the spouse and another person jointly, or a devise bypassing the spouse entirely is prohibited when a spouse survives.

 If the decedent’s will makes a valid devise to the spouse in fee simple, the spouse takes the property outright.
 Creditor protection transfers with it.